Online Writing Lab

 - When reading, focus only on style – for a change.
 What phrases do others in your field use?
 Make a list of vocabulary or common phrases.
 What function does a sentence serve?
 Think not only about what it says, but also what it does – for example, introducing a topic or comparing your own findings with the literature.

 - Use further resources.
-The writing center offers peer consultation and workshops, and here you’ll find Owly – the digital writing consultation.
+The writing center offers peer consultation and workshops, and in the OWL you’ll find Owly – the digital writing consultation.
 The library provides guidebooks and a research consultation.
 Maybe your faculty offers tutorials on writing tasks?
 The Language Center offers a German consultation – also for people whose first language is not German.

 - Avoid accidental plagiarism by paraphrasing in your own words when taking notes.
 Always mark direct quotes in your notes with quotation marks.